 Hydroponics, Soilless Growing

 I have been working with a hydroponic system at the University of the District of Columbia for the past year, and the more I learn about it, the more I love it.
-I am so fascinated to see how plants grow and develop so fast in the greenhouse setting.
+I am fascinated to see how plants grow and develop so fast in the greenhouse setting.
 We produce all kinds of fruits and vegetables and donate most of them to DC Central Kitchen and the university’s student food pantry.
 I am happy to contribute with my work, so these communities receive fresh, organic, and nutritious food weekly.

 What is Hydroponics?
 It is a sustainable urban farming technology, where plants grow soilless in a greenhouse.
 Their roots hang in water with a rich mix of nutrients.
-(Please find the essential nutrients bellow) This farming technology provides urban dwellers to grow and produce fresh, nutritious food year-round.
+(Please find the essential nutrients below) This farming technology provides urban dwellers to grow and produce fresh, nutritious food year-round.

 This technique has been practiced for centuries, starting with the Hanging Gardens of Babylon and the Floating Gardens of the Aztecs.

 Advantages of a Hydroponic system.

 Many crops can grow where the soil is unsuitable, such as in deserts, or soil is contaminated, such as in cities.
 Because climate change and population growth, this is a significant factor.

 Future generations will also face water scarcity; therefore, conserving water and nutrients in the hydroponic system is also a great advantage.
 The hydroponic system recirculates the water.
 There is also more control over the environment, temperature, nutrient feeding, and diseases can be eradicated much faster.
 The growth rate and yields are 30-50 % higher.